lyubogeorgiev/Java-Advanced/Functional_Programming/README.md

 Store the user input in a List first.
 Creating a Consumer function which takes a String as input and prints it on the console.
 Using List.forEach() and the created consumer function to print each of the list elements to the console.

+Exercise 02 - Knights of Honor
+-

+Storing all names from the user input into a List.
+Creating a Consumer function which takes string and prints the string with addition in front according to the requirement.
+Finally iterating over the List with functional forEach() and printing each element by using the consumer function.